rikrdtir/Rolio46Keyboard_es/pcb/README.md

 This folder contains the KiCad 7 PCB design files for the left and right shield boards of the Rolio 46.

-# Ordering The PCBs from JLCPCB
+# Ordenear las PCBs en JLCPCB / Ordering The PCBs from JLCPCB

 Inside the "Left" and "Right" folders there are "Gerbers" folders.
 These are gerber files that have been prepared for use with JLCPCB.